 Skilled lease negotiation & strategy is crucial in the post-COVID economy.
 Tenant Leasing Group negotiates the best rent deals for commercial tenants.

-The post-COVID environment does present opportunities for business tenants.
-However, to take advantage in lease negotiations, experience and knowledge of the new commercial leasing rules is required.
+The post-COVID economy presents opportunities for commercial tenants.
+However, to capitalise on lease negotiations – reduce rents, better lease terms – it’s key to have knowledge of the new commercial leasing rules.
 Our tenant advisory helps clients:

 - Negotiate post-COVID rent reductions